davwheat-bhasvic/alevel-kashyyyk-hotel/data-dictionary.md

 #define BedAndBreakfast 2
 ```

-Using these hash-defines prevents confusion as we can now use `booking.board == Board.FullBoard` as opposed to `booking.board == 0`.
+Using these hash-defines prevents confusion as we can now use `booking.board == FullBoard` as opposed to `booking.board == 0`.
 We're less likely to mix-up what 0, 1 and 2 are.

 ## Pricing